nii236/crypto_world_summit/crypto_world_summit.md

 # What is the blockchain?

 - Decentralised triple entry ledger
-  - Reversed linked list structure of blocks
+  - Reversed linked list structure of blocks, each containing:
-    - Each block contains cryptographically verified transactions and a block header containing metadata and a hash pointer to the previous block
+    - Block header containing metadata and a hash pointer to the previous block
+    - Cryptographically verified transactions, each containing:
-      - Transaction can be a simple value transfer (Bitcoin UTXO) or a complex smart contract invocation (Ethereum)
+      - Simple value transfer (Bitcoin UTXO); or
+      - More complex smart contract invocation (Ethereum)

-Blockchain security is backed by consensus mechanisms (Proof of Work, Proof of Stake), secured by an incentivised miners or stakers.
+Blockchain security is backed by consensus mechanisms (Proof of Work, Proof of Stake), secured by incentivised miners or stakers.

 ---